agrawalrajat310/Paytm-Webpage/README.md

 # Paytm-Webpage
-I made the Paytm Webpage as much similar to the original one.
+This is the Paytm webpage which I made in the MASAI Bootcamp.